-Apart from that, Edge still features some old and handy tools like tab preview, grouping, and tab saving.
-And with the hub functionality, you can keep your reading list, recent downloads, browsing history and favorites quickly accessible.
+Apart from that, Edge still features some old and handy tools like tab preview, grouping, vertical tabs, and tab saving.
+And with the hub functionality, you can keep your reading list, recent downloads, browsing history, and favorites quickly accessible.
 If you spend a lot of time reading articles on the web, you would like Reading View which would let you read web pages with more peace.

 Not to mention Cortana – Microsoft’s personal assistant – that’s always ready to answer questions and even offer you smart tips.
 Best of all, now you can use Chrome’s many extensions on Edge.
 All in all, the new Edge is perhaps that best web browser for Windows 10 and you should definitely give it a try.